 Kyocera consolidates its fineceramics business in Europe

-In the future, the existing European fineceramics business will be combined in the new KYOCERA Fineceramics Europe GmbH.
+The existing European fineceramics business will be consolidated in the new KYOCERA Fineceramics Europe GmbH, latest effective from April 2023.

-Kyoto/London, 15th September 2022.
-Kyocera, a leading global manufacturer of fineceramics components, will consolidate its European fineceramics business.
-In doing so, the fine ceramics units as well as the production sites in Mannheim and Selb will be combined in an independent company under the roof of KYOCERA Europe GmbH.
-In addition, the existing high-turnover fine ceramics business of KYOCERA Europe GmbH will also be integrated into this new company.
+Kyoto/London − Kyocera, a leading global manufacturer of fineceramics components, has decided to consolidate its European fineceramics business.
+In doing so, the fineceramics units as well as the production sites in Mannheim and Selb will be combined in an independent company under the roof of KYOCERA Europe GmbH.
+In addition, the existing high-turnover fineceramics business of KYOCERA Europe GmbH will also be integrated into this new company.
 The company will carry the name KYOCERA Fineceramics Europe GmbH.
-Armin Kayser, Dr. Carsten Russner and Kazuhiko Mishima will be appointed managing directors who together bring along many years of expertise in fineceramics technologies.
+Dr. Carsten Russner will be appointed President who brings along many years of expertise in fineceramics technologies.
 This is the next step in the company’s longstanding growth strategy.

 The background of the restructuring is the growing European sales market for fineceramics components.
 Through the acquisition of H.C.
 Starck Ceramics GmbH, a Germany-based company specializing in non-oxide fineceramics components, Kyocera gained its first production facility in Germany in 2019.
 The acquisition of the ceramic operation of Friatec GmbH, a manufacturer of ceramic and plastic components, in the same year added a second production site.
 Kyocera has thus been able to expand its product line-up with oxide and metallized ceramic components in Europe.